bytecodealliance/rfcs/accepted/wasmtime-instance-allocator.md

     /// Allocate from a random available instance.
     Random,
 }

+impl Default for PoolingAllocationStrategy {
+    fn default() -> Self {
+        Self::NextAvailable
+    }
+}
 ```

-This enumeration controls how the pooling instance allocator locates free objects in the pools of instances, memories, and tables.
+This enumeration controls how the pooling instance allocator locates free objects in the pools of instances.

 The intention is to reduce the predictability of host process address space dedicated to instances, not unlike address space layout randomization (ASLR).